GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	If true, the default push refspec will be set to use forced
 	update to the remote when no refspec is given.
 By default, false.

+replication.lockErrorMaxRetries
+:	Number of times to retry a replication operation if a lock
+	error is detected.

+	If two or more replication operations (to the same GIT and Ref) are scheduled at approximately the same time (and end up on different replication threads), there is a large probability that the last push to complete will fail with a remote "failure to lock" error.
+	This option allows Gerrit to retry the replication push when the "failure to lock" error is detected.

+	A good value would be 3 retries or less, depending on how often you see lockError collisions in your server logs.
+A too highly set value risks keeping around the replication operations in the queue for a long time, and the number of items in the queue will increase with time.

+	Normally Gerrit will succeed with the replication during its first retry, but in certain edge cases (e.g. a mirror introduces a ref namespace with the same name as a branch on the master) the retry will never succeed.

+	The issue can also be mitigated somewhat by increasing the replicationDelay.

+	Default: 0 (disabled, i.e. never retry)

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different